Shared & Digital Mobility Hubs

 Who are we?

-The ‘Shared and Digital Mobility Hubs’ project, or ShareDiMobiHub for short, is an Interreg North Sea Region project that runs from September 2022 until September 2025.
-It has the ambition to improve urban mobility by introducing and upscaling hubs in various cities and regions around the North Sea.
+The ‘Shared and Digital Mobility Hubs’ project, or ShareDiMobiHub for short, has the ambition to improve urban mobility by introducing and upscaling hubs in various cities and regions in the North Sea area.
+The project is co-funded through the ‘Interreg North Sea Region’ program and also enjoys financial support from the Province of East-Flanders (Oost-Vlaanderen).

 What are we doing?

 The ShareDiMobiHub project contributes to the development of mobility hubs by providing space for shared mobility, through nudging and communication campaigns, and by digitally integrating shared modes in MaaS-applications (Mobility-as-a-Service).
-Also, this project tests how to engage specific target groups who might be less familiar with the concept of mobility hubs and multimodal travel.
+Also, this project tests how to engage specific target groups that might be less familiar with the concept of mobility hubs and multimodal travel.

 The partner cities involved in this project are:

-- Skien, Porsgrunn, and Tønsberg in Norway,
+• Skien, Porsgrunn, and Tønsberg in Norway,

-- Rotterdam and Amsterdam in The Netherlands,
+• Rotterdam and Amsterdam in The Netherlands,

-- Leuven in Belgium
+• and Leuven in Belgium

 ShareDiMobiHub wants to contribute to an increased shared mobility offer in the aforementioned cities as well as to the integration of shared modes into MaaS-applications.
 Locals, commuters, and visitors will benefit from a smoothened multimodal travel experience because of this project.